Global-in-time Semiclassical Regularity for the Hartree-Fock Equation: Abstract

 \section{Abstract}

-For arbitrarily large times $T>0$, we prove the uniform in $\hbar$ propagation of semiclassical regularity for the solutions to the Hartree-Fock equation with singular interactions of the form $V(x)=\pm\n{x}^{-a}$ with $a\in(0,\frac12)$.
-As a byproduct of this result, we extend to arbitrarily long times the derivation of the Hartree-Fock and the Vlasov equations from the many-body dynamics provided in~[J.~Chong, L.~Lafleche, C.~Saffirio: \textit{arXiv:2103.10946} (2021)].
+For arbitrarily large times $T>0$, we prove the uniform-in-$\hbar$ propagation of semiclassical regularity for the solutions to the Hartree--Fock equation with singular interactions of the form $V(x)=\pm\,|x|^{-a}$ where $a\in(0,\frac12)$.
+As a byproduct of this result, we extend to arbitrarily long times the derivation of the Hartree--Fock and the Vlasov equations from the many-body dynamics provided in~[J.~Chong, L.~Lafleche, C.~Saffirio: \textit{arXiv:2103.10946} (2021)].